Hamza-Hedfi/TP2-NodeJS-MongoDB/README.md

 # Description
-This repo contains code for the Socket.IO chat application.
+This repo contains code for the 2nd lab of our course WebMobile.

-It's also one of our in class labs projects.
+Reference document can be found [here](https://docs.google.com/viewer?a=v&pid=forums&srcid=MTM5ODEwMTIzODk1MDkzMTkyNDMBMTQ5NTg3NDYxNzYwODEzMTMyNjkBX2pMbktoV2RGd0FKATAuMQEBdjI&authuser=0).

 # Usage
-You can visit the [online guide](https://socket.io/get-started/chat/) and follow the steps there.
+You can follow along with the provided document.

+**Note**: The examples are written for the mongodb driver version 2, so if you are going to follow along the ref document please install the mongodb driver as follow `npm install --save mongodb@^2`

 **OR**